TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Related Work

-{\bf Transformers in computer vision.} Recently, inspired by the success of Vision Transformer\cite{dosovitskiy2021an}, more and more researchers focus their attention on applying the Transformer architecture to image classification\cite{han2021tit,wang2021pyramid}, object detection \cite{dai2020up,sun2020rethinking,carion2020end}, segmentation \cite{wang2020end,ham,zheng2020rethinking} and so on.
-Transformer \cite{vas2017attention} is a novel self-attention layer-based model used to draw global dependencies between features at various locations in space, which has dominated natural language processing.
-NDT-Transformer \cite{zhou2021ndt} is the first deep learning architecture modelled upon a standard Transformer for place recognition.
-3D points are required to be transformed into Normal Distribution Transform Cell (NDT Cell) representation \cite{magnusson2007scan} first, and then fed to a transformer with 3 encoders to aggregate information.
-Following previous work, NDT-Transformer uses a NetVLAD \cite{arandjelovic2016netvlad} layer to produce a global descriptor.
-The standard Transformer architecture enable each neurons to have a global receptive field but it suffers from a high cost in complexity and memory, which limits the number of attention layers and leads to poor performance.
-We propose an alternative to build our transformer with external attention\cite{guo2021beyond}, a lightweight attention mechanism with linear computing complexity.
-Therefore, we can build deeper Transformer-based model to produce more discriminative global descriptors from complex scenes.
+Recently, inspired by the success of Vision Transformer~\cite{dosovitskiy2021an}, more and more researchers focus their attention on applying the Transformer architecture to vision tasks~\cite{han2021tit,wang2021pyramid,dai2020up,wang2020end,ham,zheng2020rethinking}.
+NDT-Transformer~\cite{zhou2021ndt} is the first deep learning architecture modeled upon a standard Transformer for place recognition.
+In this model, each point cloud is first transformed into the Normal Distribution Transform Cell (NDT Cell) representation~\cite{magnusson2007scan}, and then fed to a transformer with 3 encoders to capture long-range contextual information.
+However, transformer-based models suffer from large memory consumption, which limits the batch size for deep metric learning and further influences the performance of models.